Cultivate Akebi, photo by Kyoto Foodie

 Tuberous Sweetpea

 Some members of this large genus — Lathyrus sativus for example — have a toxic amino acid in the seeds that can cause a nerve disease if eaten in large amounts.
 While some caution is advised that “large amount” is when the seeds are 30 to 50 percent of ones diet.
-Not exactly a problem for most.
+Not exactly a problem for most in the modern era.
 Also edible are the seeds and young pods of the Lathyrus japonicus ssp. matitimus, with the same caution.
 However note only the root of the Lathyrus tuberosus is eaten, preferably cooked.
 It’s also used to favor some scotch whiskey.
 The root of the Lathyrus linifolius, “knappers” are also eaten.
 I have not been able to substantiate that the roots of the Lathyrus amphicarpus are edible.

 Haying the hard way.